Jinglab/irAEmodel/README.md

 # irAEatlas
 The predictive module built into irAEatlas is a knowledge-informed model that leverages single-cell transcriptomic data from patients who developed irAEs and those who did not, enabling probability prediction of irAE occurrence in patients.

-Major functions:
+Model usage:

-1.generating sentences
+1.Generating sentences

-    # use generate_sentences.py to generate sentences in bash
+    # Use generate_sentences.py to generate sentences in bash
+    # Help

     python generate_sentences.py --help